skrattaren/apf.rst/apf.rst

 - [p.
 211/210] "'We're scheming evil secret black and midnight hags!'"

-  "Macbeth_", act 4, scene 1: "How now, you secret, black, and midnight hags!"
+  **Macbeth**, act 4, scene 1: "How now, you secret, black, and midnight hags!"
 See also the annotation for p.
 186/152 of "Mort_".

 - [p.
 212/211] "'I never shipwrecked anybody!' she said."

-  Neither did the three witches from "Macbeth_", if you read carefully, but I nevertheless think there is a reference here: act 1, scene 3.
+  Neither did the three witches from **Macbeth**, if you read carefully, but I nevertheless think there is a reference here: act 1, scene 3.

 - [p.
 213/212] "I'd like to know if I could compare you to a summer's day.